mxre/sealkey/README.md

 Supported Systems
 -----------------

-I developed and tested sealkey successfully only on a Laptop with a TPM 1.2 running in UEFI mode.
+I developed and tested sealkey successfully on a Laptop with a TPM version 1.2 running in UEFI mode.

 Currently the following libraries are neccesary to build sealkey:
  - keyutils